-Implementation of open source compliance processes can vary across organizations based on a number of factors including the underlying development processes into which compliance must fit, the size and nature of the code base, the number of products or services involved, the amount of externally supplied code, the size and organizational structure, and so on.
-But the core elements of compliance usually remain the same: identifying the open source in the code base, reviewing and approving its use, and satisfying obligations.
+Implementation of open source compliance processes can vary across organizations based on a number of factors including the underlying development processes into which compliance must fit, the size and nature of the code base, the number of products or services involved, the amount of externally supplied code, the size and organizational structure, and many more.
+However, the core elements of compliance usually remain the same: identifying the open source in the code base, reviewing and approving its use, and satisfying obligations.

 This chapter focuses on the core elements of a compliance process.
 The result of compliance due diligence is identification of all free and open source software used in a product intended for external distribution, and a plan to meet the attendant license obligations.
-Figure 10 offers a high-level overview of a sample end-to-end compliance process, and illustrates the various compliance steps or phases that components containing free and open source software undergo before receiving approval for integration in an externally distributed product or service.
+Figure 10 offers a high-level overview of a sample end-to-end compliance process.